-This is the first set of the Group's annual financial statements in which IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have been applied.
+This is the first set of the Group's annual financial statements in which IFRS 16 Leases have been applied.

 Changes to significant accounting policies are described in note 5.

 3. Functional and presentation currency

 The national currency of Georgia is the Georgian Lari ("GEL"), which is the Group's functional currency and the currency in which these consolidated financial statements are presented.
 All financial information presented in GEL has been rounded to the nearest thousand.